coders-kitchen/CDIProperties/README.md

 Advanced usage
 --

+### Change lookup order

 The extension does the lookup in both, the classpath and the filesystem.
 By default the classpath is searched first, and than the filesystem.

 This behavior can be changed by setting the system property ```com.coderskitchen.cdiproperties.preferFileSystem``` to ```true```.

+### Set base lookup path in file system

 The default basic path for the search on the filesystem is ```/``` (on Linux, MAC) and installation HDD on Windows.
 There are two options to specify the location of the properties file on the file system

 1. Hardcode the value in the ```@PropertyFile``` annotation - not recommended
 2. Use the system property ```com.coderskitchen.cdiproperties.baseFolder``` - recommended

+### Enable caching of already loaded properties

+By default, CDIProperties doesn't cache loaded properties.
+This is to enable e.g. war archives in ear deployments to have properties files with same name but with different content per archive

+For enabling properties caching set the value of the system property ```com.coderskitchen.cdiproperties.useCaching``` to ```true```.

+Adding new value converter
+--

+For adding a new value converter you must implement the interface ```com.coderskitchen.cdiproperties.converter.spi.ValueConverter``` and add the file ```com.coderskitchen.cdiproperties.converter.spi.ValueConverter``` to ```META-INF/services```.
+This file must contain the full-qualified-name of your implementation.

+At the moment only type based decisions are available.
+In a later release also property name,  property file name and/or target class based decision may be come available.

 General hints
 --

 It's recommended to use classes like ```ApplicationProperties``` in the example to store and access the values of a properties file.

+### EAR archives

+#### Properties as common resources.

+For EAR archives I recommend to follow this approach:

+1. Add the CDIProperties archive as an earlib dependency
+2. Create a simple war archive that only contains your common resources and a empty beans.xml in WEB-INF folder
+3. Add CDIProperties archive as provided dependency to other war artifacts and the war archive from step 2 as runtime dependency.